LisaPMunich/Movie-API-client/README.md

 ### ... from Deploying on Netlify

 First I thought it went very smoothly, but after deployment I realized that reloading pages did lead to a 404 error and the Profile View did not open from the start.
+I tried all approaches I could find online
+* replace BrowserRouter with HashRouter,
+* add _redirects file,
+* use react-scripts to build the app,
+* add netlify.toml file with general redirect command.

 After a lengthy trial-and-error of possible solutions, I specified a netlify.toml file and specified build command, publish folder and wrote Redirects for all routes (e.g. from = "/users/me" to = "/") and Rewrites (status=200).
 After cleaning cache and redeployment it finally worked.
 My learning is that parcel and netlify do seem to lead to conflicts.
 Also, deployment on Heroku is more straightforward - I also deployed there, just to check, if it would work.
 The see the live app on heroku please <a href="https://green-screen-app.herokuapp.com/">click here</a>.